-Pilleriin Sikka is a lecturer in Cognitive Neuroscience at the University of Skövde (Sweden) and a PhD researcher at the University of Turku (Finland).
+Pilleriin Sikka is a Senior Lecturer in Cognitive Neuroscience at the University of Skövde (Sweden).
+Currently, she is also a Postdoctoral Research Fellow at Stanford Psychophysiology Laboratory, Stanford University where she performs research on emotions and emotion regulation together with prof. James J. Gross.
+Pilleriin is also affiliated with the University of Turku (Finland).
 Previously, she worked at the Department of Psychiatry, University of Oxford (UK).
-She holds a MSc degree in Neuroscience (University of Oxford, UK), and MSc and BSc degrees in Psychology (University of Tallinn).
+She holds a PhD degree in Psychology (University of Turku, Finland), MSc degree in Neuroscience (University of Oxford, UK), and MSc and BSc degrees in Psychology (University of Tallinn).

 KU105G Positive Psychology and Well-Being (course coordinator; lecturer)

 KU135G Psychology from a Cognitive Neuroscience Perspective (lecturer)

 KU328G Miniconference in Positive Psychology (course coordinator; lecturer)